GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     If the instance contains a device memory buffer, the :code:`data` attribute of the underlying :code:`cp.ndarray` instance backing the device memory buffer, :code:`None` otherwise.

-:code:`device_flags: Optional[cp.core.flags.Flags]`
-    If the instance contains a device memory buffer, the :code:`flags` attribute of the underlying :code:`cp.ndarray` instance backing the device memory buffer, :code:`None` otherwise.

 :code:`dtype: np.dtype`
    The NumPy :code:`dtype` of the storage.

-:code:`flags: Optional[np.flagsobj]`
-    If the instance contains a host memory buffer, the :code:`flags` attribute of the underlying :code:`np.ndarray` instance backing the host memory buffer, :code:`None` otherwise.

-:code:`layout: Sequence[int]`
-    The memory layout as specified in the creation routines: A permutation of integers in :code:`[0 .. ndim-1]`.
-It indicates the order of strides in decreasing order.
-I.e. "0" indicates that the stride in that dimension is the largest, while the entry `0` in the layout sequence correspondes to the deminesion with the smallest stride, which typically is contiguous in memory.

 :code:`nbytes: int`,
     Size of the buffer in bytes (excluding padding).